Cosmological FLRW phase transitions and micro-structure under Kaniadakis statistics: Introduction

-So, utilizing the above fact, the main aim and motivation of the present research is to realize how Kaniadakis's information measure modifies the thermodynamic behavior of an FLRW cosmological model.
-To achieve this goal, we use the corrected Friedmann field equations at leading order in the parameter $K$ \cite{Sheykhi:2023aqa}, determining in this way the equation of state and its critical points in an analytical way.
-The system undergoes a first-order phase transition, similar to the transition of a van der Waals's fluid, but in the ``opposite direction''.
-By this, we mean that the stable/unstable regions in van der Waals fluid are permuted by unstable/stable zones in the present system.
-Despite this strange feature, the critical exponents' numerical values coincide with those found for a van der Waals fluid (in the mean field approximation).
+So, utilizing the above fact, the main aim and motivation of the present research is to realize how Kaniadakis's information measure modifies the thermodynamics behavior of an FLRW cosmological model.
+To achieve this goal, we use the corrected Friedmann field equations at leading order in the parameter $K$ \cite{Sheykhi:2023aqa}, analytically determining the EoS and its critical points.
+It should be pointed out that this scheme does not undermine the underlying physics.
+Moreover, in this way, one can explicitly see how the critical values depend on the $K$ parameter.
+Although, for the sake of clarity, it is depicted as the full solution too (numerical solution).
+The system undergoes a first-order phase transition, similar to the transition of a van der Waals's fluid, however, for large volumes, the ideal ``gas-like'' behavior is more pronounced than the van der Waals case, that is, the pressure decreases more rapidly here.
+Interestingly, the numerical values of critical exponents coincide with those found for a van der Waals's fluid (in the mean field approximation).
 Moreover, to obtain further insights into the micro-structure of the system, we perform the analysis from the point of view of the so-called Ruppiner's geometry \cite{Ruppeiner:1981znl,Ruppeiner:1983zz,Ruppeiner:1995zz}.
 This analysis reveals the regions where attractive/repulsive interactions dominate.
-Interestingly, near the critical point, the normalized scalar curvature also has the critical exponent value obtained in mean field theory.
+Near the critical point, the normalized scalar curvature also has the critical exponent value obtained in mean field theory.

-The article is organized as follows: Sect. \ref{sec2} briefly reviews Kaniadakis's entropy formulation in the gravitational context, modified Friedmann field equations, the equation of state obtained from the UFL, and the corrected Misner-Sharp energy expression in Sect. \ref{sec3}, the thermodynamics phase transition, critical exponents, and Ruppeiner's geometry are analyzed in detail—finally, Sect. \ref{sec4} concludes the present research.
+The article is organized as follows: Sect. \ref{sec2} briefly reviews Kaniadakis's entropy formulation in the gravitational context, modified Friedmann field equations, the EoS obtained from the UFL, and the corrected Misner-Sharp energy expression in Sect. \ref{sec3} the thermodynamics phase transition, critical exponents, and Ruppeiner's geometry are analyzed in detail, and finally, Sect. \ref{sec4} concludes the present research.

 The mostly positive signature $(-,+,+,+)$ is used throughout the article.